Umpires are essential to softball. What is softball when there is no umpire? Well, it's called practice!

 The benefits of membership include:

-- Ongoing training and support to help you reach your full potential in umpiring, including attending BASU Advanced Courses, with the additional possibility of attaining ESF or WBSC qualifications and representing Great Britain and BASU abroad.
+- Ongoing training and support to help you reach your full potential in umpiring, including attending BASU Advanced Courses, with the additional possibility of attaining WBSC Europe and WBSC qualifications and representing Great Britain and BASU abroad.

 - Priority for umpiring opportunities.